jsdclxvi/Reforestation/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!